How to Deploy¶

 Supported regions for Console deployment:

-Missing regions are a result as to where Amazon Cognito is supported
+Missing regions are where Amazon Cognito is not supported

 Step 1 - Quick Create Stack and Specify the Parameters¶